 If you take the 30 day maternity/paternity/adoption leave or the 12 week unpaid Family Medical Leave, there is no impact on your benefits.
 Your benefits remain intact through both of these.

 The first step you should do is to read carefully through SJSU's policies so you are familiar with what your options are (see the questions above).
 The next step is to talk to your chair.
 It is in your best interest and the department's that you talk with the chair as early in the pregnancy/adoption process as you are comfortable with so that you can both plan together how best to accommodate your leave and cover your courses and other responsibilities.
-You need to also talk to the Faculty Affairs (Staff Directory).
-They will help you calculate your leave dates based on the expected arrival date of the child.
-You also need to see representative in Human Resources to fill out paperwork related to the leave.
+You need to also talk to Your UP Representative.
+They will help you calculate your leave dates based on the expected arrival date of the child and fill out any paperwork related to the leave.